rpsjr/maintainer-tools/Migration-to-version-11.0.md

 * Bump module version to `11.0.1.0.0`
 * Update README.rst from https://raw.githubusercontent.com/OCA/maintainer-tools/master/template/module/README.rst if not updated to the latest template.
-* Add tests to increase code coverage.
-* Update code to remove use of deprecated methods.
-* Do the changes you need to do for making the module works on new version.
 * Convert Python 3 incompatible code.
 You can automate some things using 2to3 utility (bundled in most Linux distributions) with this command being on the module directory (it can require a later manual review for optimizing some sentences):
   ```bash
   2to3 -wnj4 --no-diffs .